clintonboys/clintonboys.com/content/projects/nitzanboys-com/index.md

 *March 10, 2024*

 My wife is an independent psychotherapist who needed a landing page for prospective clients.
-Since her requirements were quite straightforward,
+Since her requirements were quite straightforward, I figured this was a good use case for [Hugo](https://gohugo.io/), a fast and flexible static site generator I used to build my own [digital garden](https://mtsolitary.com) site a couple of years ago (see [here]({{< ref "projects/mt-solitary" >}}) for a full write up about that project).